 A visual rebate element may be displayed for a buyer.
-The amount less the rebate amount, and may further comprise a 25 element will typically contain at least one of the plurality of rebate parameters.
+The element will typically contain at least one of the plurality of rebate parameters.
 The visual rebate element can be involved in the association of the rebate with the item for sale.
 Third party systems may offer for a buyer's selection one or more visual rebate elements.
 The elements may also direct the buyer to an item for sale on a sales system of the seller.
 Visual rebate elements can be banner ads or other advertisements, for example.
 Visual rebate elements may also direct the buyer to other of the plurality of rebate parameters.